ros2/ros2_documentation/source/Tutorials/Miscellaneous/Deploying-ROS-2-on-IBM-Cloud.rst

 publisher-subscriber example found in the `ROS wiki <https://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29>`__

-Now, we are ready to build the docker image to run ROS2 in it (yes, it is THAT easy!).
+Now, we are ready to build the docker image to run ROS 2 in it (yes, it is THAT easy!).

 **Note**: if you have errors due to insufficient privileges or